 Gastric bypass surgery includes stapling the stomach as well as the rerouting of the intestinal tract.
 These major changes to the digestive system change the way nutrients are absorbed, as well as limit the amount of food you eat before feeling full.
 This method is preferable for some patients because not only does it reduce the size of food portions you can eat, but also reduces the amount of calories and nutrients your body absorbs.

 Gastric bypass was one of the first bariatric surgery procedures performed, and initially many of these procedures were performed “open” meaning with a large incision.
 Medical developments have given surgeons the ability to perform gastric bypass laparoscopically today, meaning with very small incisions.
-Gastric bypass has decades of study data, and can often provide faster weight loss than other methods, such as the LAP-BAND or gastric sleeve.
+Gastric bypass has decades of study data, and can often provide faster weight loss than other methods, such as the Lap-Band or gastric sleeve.
 Gastric bypass has shown particularly beneficial results for patients with type 2 diabetes.
-You can learn more about diabetes and bariatric surgery here.

 At West Medical we prioritize your safety, comfort, and health.
 Your West Medical gastric bypass surgeon will explain your options clearly so you can make an informed, empowered decision if you think the bypass is a good choice.